I used to think of new year’s resolutions as if they were life-targets. Then run them like the appraisal system that went with my career-targets.

 Which to be clear, is no more a route to happiness than financial success!

-Just click below and your (free) Values Activation PDF will be sent to you in plenty of time for 2019 goal-setting.
+Just click below and your (free) Values Activation PDF will be sent to help shape your goal-setting.

 P.S.
 If you think your friends would like this too, i’d love you to share it.
 Thanks.
 Warmly, Helen